 It isn't the least bit shocking that I gained weight over the past few years.
-My "garbage human" food intake was deplorable: frequent after-work drinks, excess snacking, going rogue on an entire box of Dominos pizza (yep, I told you—deplorable).
+My "garbage" food intake was deplorable: frequent after-work drinks, excess snacking, going rogue on an entire box of Domino's pizza.
 And so, I'd reach a point where I deemed it time to cut back and hit the gym, which entered me into a vexing cycle.
 During such a period, I'd "extreme-diet" and decide to cut out all bread products and pasta for a week, which only gave me pounding headaches from carb flu and maybe moved the scale down a pound.
-I'd also start the week off at the gym running on the treadmill and doing a rotation of weight machines, but that momentum would quickly fizzle out and I wouldn't set foot back in for weeks.
+I'd also start the week off at the gym running on the treadmill and doing a rotation of weight machines, but that momentum would quickly fizzle out, and I wouldn't set foot back in for weeks.
 My weight generally stayed the same, but my frustration swiftly rose.

 Now, for the foods you should cut back on: processed foods (cookies, cakes, chips, white flour), sugars, sodium, and alcohol.
 Foods high in these components aren't filling, leading to a high intake of calories to reach satiety, and if the excess sugar and fats from these foods are not being used for energy, it's then stored in the body as fat, thus tipping the scale.
 Also, be wary of foods with hidden sugars, like some fruits (mangoes, bananas), condiments, sauces, and fruity yogurt.